10 Spring Hikes Near Toronto to Wake You Up From Winter Hibernation

 Rouge National Urban Park

-Why we love it: As Canada’s first national urban park, Rouge offers a unique blend of natural, cultural, and agricultural landscapes.
-The Mast Trail, a 200-year-old logging route, is particularly scenic during spring.
+As Canada’s first national urban park, the Rouge is a massive blend of natural, cultural, and agricultural landscapes right in our backyard.
+The Mast Trail, a 200-year-old logging route, is particularly scenic this time of year.

 Scarborough Bluffs Trail